AlwaysTiredNeverOK/nyanshin/README.md

   "gacha": []
 }
 ```
+Optional: Alternatively you can just download the `db.json` file from my Github repository.

 4. Navigate to your where you saved your `db.json` file in the terminal by running `cd path/to/your/file`.
 For example, in my case I run the following in my terminal as this where I saved my files: